 7 – Thick Seasonings Can Make a Difference

-If you’re worried about your baked beans being a bit too thin, then perhaps you should add some seasonings to help thicken things up.
+If you’re worried about your beans being a bit too thin, then perhaps you should add some seasonings to help thicken things up.
 You might not have originally intended to use barbecue sauce or honey in your baked beans, but that doesn’t mean that it won’t be good to do so now.

 There are a large number of reasons why baked beans might turn out to be a bit thin.
 One of the most common reasons that people encounter today involves using a slow cooker.

 Slow cookers are great and the convenience of using a slow cooker can be hard to beat.
-However, it also cooks the baked beans in a way that doesn’t allow liquid to escape.
+However, it also cooks the beans in a way that doesn’t allow liquid to escape.

 Baked beans might become thin due to you using too much liquid as well.
 Sometimes you might make a mistake and you’ll use too much water in the beginning or you’ll add too many stock ingredients.

 You can fix these things up by using starch-based ingredients to thicken the beans or by simmering them.
 Most of the common ingredients will work well to get your baked beans to become thick once more.

 Some people like to use cornstarch to make a simple cornstarch slurry.
 Others might prefer using flour and butter to fix thin baked beans.

 You can even use different starch-based ingredients such as potatoes if you’d like to.
 Sometimes it’s even a good idea to use some of the beans from the baked bean pot to make a mash that will thicken the sauce up substantially.

 It’s up to you to decide which method is the best to use.
 All of these tricks work well, and you might just need to choose based on what ingredients you have available to you.

 Sarah is the founder of Baking Kneads, LLC, a blog sharing guides, tips, and recipes for those learning how to bake.
 Growing up as the daughter of a baker, she spent much of her childhood learning the basics in a local bakery.